 Item 3 relates to the speed limit within the site and access roads.
 The BSPP as modified by the PTA will share the same access road with the McCoy Solar Energy Project (MSEP) to be located immediately north of the BSPP.
-The MSEP has obtained a Record of

-Decision from the BLM with agreement to the following language relating to speed limits from CDFW and USFWS.
+The MSEP has obtained a Record of Decision from the BLM with agreement to the following language relating to speed limits from CDFW and USFWS.
 For consistency NextEra Blythe Solar provides the following language which was also contained in the Revised PTA, to replace Staff's modifications to Item 3 of this condition.
 To address Staff's concern about potential impacts to the Mojave Fringe Toed Lizard (MFTL) we have added a requirement for reduced speed limit for work on the generation tie-line in the MFTL habitat which is localized near the Colorado River Substation.
-Staff and NextEra Blythe Solar agreed to the following modification of Condition of Certification BIO-8 at the November 12, 2013 Workshop.

-3. Vehicular traffic Minimize Traffic Impacts. during project construction and operation shall be confined to existing routes of travel to and from the project site, and cross country vehicle and equipment use outside designated work areas shall be prohibited.
+Minimize Traffic Impacts.
+Vehicular traffic durina 3. project construction and operation shall be confined to existing routes of travel to and from the project site, and cross country vehicle and equipment use outside designated work areas shall be prohibited.
 The speed limit shall not exceed 25 miles per hour within the project area, on dirt maintenance roads for linear facilities, or on dirt access roads to the project site.
-Private paved roads shall not exceed 45 mph; speed limits will be lowered during the tortoise's most active period (April through May and September through October [USFWS 2010]) to 35 miles per hour.
-The speed limit within 3 miles of the Colorado River Substation will be posted at 10 mph.
+Paved roads shall not exceed 45 mph; speed limits will be lowered during the tortoise's most active period (April through May and September through October [USFWS 2010]) to 35 miles per The speed limit within 3 miles of the Colorado River Substation will be posted at 10 mph.
 Speed limit signs shall be posted on new access roads to the site.